envoy/reverse-proxy-examples/https/README.md

 # About

-This example will demonstrate using nginx to proxy requests to a http service. nginx is terminating ssl in this request.
+This example will demonstrate using nginx to proxy requests to a http service. nginx is terminating ssl in this example.

 - **upsteam host**  host running service nginx will proxy connections too
 - **proxy host**  host running nginx